chmoncada/nodepop/README.md

 **Request URL**: `http://localhost:3000/apiv1/tags?token=YOUR_TOKEN`

-The respond JSON shows an array with the existing tags
+The respond JSON shows an array with the existing tags in the announces DB

 **Response:**